linux-c6x/linux-c6x-project/README.txt

     min-root does a real boot typical of a small system. busybox is built for use in min-root

-ISSUES
+    YES Linux-kernel	2.6.34
+    YES uClibc
+    YES busybox		1.17.1
+    YES C6455, C6472, C6474 based
+    YES single core running Linux
+    YES Ethernet (all) and UART (evmc6472)

+    NO c++
+    NO pthreads
+    NO gdb
+    NO Linux running on multiple cores
+    NO Explicit support of RTOS on other cores.
+    NO other peripherals / interfaces
+    NO Full distribution with lots of packages

+ISSUES:
+    A full gcc based toolchain is not available for this version of Linux-c6x.

+    The TI compiler used for this release is an Alpha version of CGT 7.2.

+    Current TI compilers do not accept all GCC language extensions used in the kernel, uClibc, and busybox.

+    For these reasons a custom "tool wrapper" toolchain is used.
+This tool- chain is built as part of the sdk0 build process.
+This toolchain wraps the TI compiler with a frontend that does common command line option translation and uses a customized version of the CIL project to do C to C translation.

-    Builds of SDK0 are problematic due to the version of gcc used in the too wrappers.
+    A gcc-3.x host compiler must be used when building SDK0 due to the version of gcc used in the tool wrappers.
+The following are known to work: default gcc on RHEL4
-    For the purpose of the move to 2.6.34 and ELF DSBT support, the SDK0 was built on a RHEL5 system but using a gcc 3.4 based gnupro-04r2-4 toolchain.
-This SDK0 was used as the basis for building the rest of the system components.

-    Kernel builds require c6x-elf-as to be in $PATH.
-This is the FSF binutils version of the assembler and is used only for building in the initramfs binary blob.
-It is not used to assemble any code.

-BUILDING
+	gcc-3.4 from Ubuntu 9.04 on Ubuntu 9.04 or Ubuntu 10.04
+	gcc 3.4 based gnupro-04r2-4 toolchain (on a RHEL5 system)

+    64 bit host systems have been known to cause issues, especially for SDK0 builds.

+    Most of the binutils built by sdk0 are not useful as they don't support c6x-elf.
+Only the utils found in sdk0/bin are expected to be used.

+    Some features in busybox do not work with the current toolchain.
+If you customize the configuration of busybox be prepared to work around build issues and do your own testing.

+BUILDING:

     Quick Steps:

+    1) Run ./setup
-    1) Copy setenv.example to setenv and edit for the local configuration.
+	[It will copy setenv.example to setenv and make some configurations.]

+    2) Edit setenv to make any manual configuration changes

-    2) Run ./setup
+    3) Run ./setup

-    3) Run make to build all targets.
+    4) Run make to build all targets.

     One of the variables in setenv is KERNELS_TO_BUILD.
 This is a space separated list